ragaskar/lastsong/README.md

 * `/var/log/mpd.log` - Log file of volumio with last actions. **This empties on reboot**

+### Where is my library?
+If you are using a network connected library (e.g. nfs/NAS), your library is likely mounted in `/mnt/NAS/`.
+This script needs access to your library to pull ID3 metadata for the tracks it finds in `mpd.log`.

 # Automating

 Cron is a nice easy way to schedule runs/updates.
 This is no longer installed in Volumio by default.
 To add it: